 The glass bells have a strip of paper hanging from them, which catches the wind and moves the clapper, causing the wonderful sound, and also shows even slight breezes, helping you to feel cooler.

-So there you have it, from storms saving the day, through fart battles and finally beautiful glass chimes, Japan has a long and interesting history with the wind.
+So there you have it, from storms saving the day to beautiful glass chimes, Japan has a long and interesting history with the wind.